Kirsten Miller (South African writer): Artist

 In 2023 and in 2024, Miller was commissioned to create two memorial benches in the Durban Botanic Gardens to commemorate organ donors and their families.
 The benches' mosaics were made with help from autistic adults from Action in Autism's Shahumna Centre.

 A large public commission by the eThekweni (Durban) municipality was completed by Kirsten in 2024.
-The work was for the replacement of 18 large mosaic ellipses on the platform and the mosaicing of the end walls of the iconic uMhlanga Rocks Whalebone Pier.
-Miller lead a team of 14 artists and volunteers who assisted in the design,fabrication and installation of the mosaic artwork on the whale themed pier, rated by CNN as the world's most beautiful.
+The work was for the replacement of 18 large mosaic ellipses on the platform and large mosaics for the entrance of the iconic uMhlanga Rocks Whalebone Pier.
+Miller lead a team of 14 artists and volunteers who assisted in the design, fabrication and installation of the mosaic artwork on the whale themed pier, rated by CNN as the world's most beautiful.

 Her life-size fabric, beads and fiberglass commission of African Moo-nlight for the children's cancer charity CowParade was purchased on auction by the brewer SABMiller.